Gee Abanilla: Hapee Toothpaste head coach

-DLSU head coach
+De La Salle head coach

 On October 25, 2011, De La Salle University announced the formal appointment of Abanilla as the new head coach of the Green Archers during a gathering of team supporters at the Manila Polo Club.
-He replaces Dindo Pumaren, who resigned after a dismal UAAP Season 74 campaign, with DLSU going out of Final Four contention for the second time since 2009.
+He replaces Dindo Pumaren, who resigned after a dismal UAAP Season 74 campaign, with DLSU going out of final four contention for the second time since 2009.

-On his first season as head coach, Abanilla was able to steer the Green Archers to a Final Four appearance.
+On his first season as head coach, Abanilla was able to steer the Green Archers to a final four appearance.

 On June 8, 2013, it was announced that Abanilla has been replaced by Juno Sauler, one of his assistant coaches, as DLSU head coach.
 Abanilla is said to be being recalled to the Petron Blaze Boosters.

 Petron's head coach

-He later head coached the Petron Blaze Boosters, which he led into a Finals stint in his first conference and a semi-finals run in the next conference.
+He later head coached the Petron Blaze Boosters, which he led into a finals stint in his first conference and a semifinals run in the next conference.

-Beermen's team manager
+Executive career

-After that, he was promoted into manager and replaced by assistant Biboy Ravanes.
+After coaching the Beermen, he was promoted by the management into manager and replaced by assistant Biboy Ravanes.